OEM-Sartorius-Data-Analytics/SIMCAQ-LINUX-GUIDE/CompileCustomAppsUbuntu.md

 ## An example

-We will use the following application example, a kind of hello world, to go through the building process:
+We will use the following application example, a kind of hello world, let's name it *sqsample.cpp*, to go through the building process:
 ```
 #include "SQ.h"